boradesanket13/Blaze/README.md

 Created this Weather Forecasting website using Openweathermap API

 # Features 🌟
-👉 Search and get waether of any particular location
-👉 Get current city weather using geolocation
+👉 Search and get waether of any particular location <br> 👉 Get current city weather using geolocation
 👉 See images of city along with the weather
 👉 Responsive Design